 As I wrote earlier this year in an essay on the ethics of the fadeaway, I’d rather a guy text me "hi im done w/ u, boning my ex now" than inexplicably stop responding to all of my totally adorable conversation starters and late-night propositions.

 For the betterment of society and youth-dating culture, I’ve put together a series of texts you can send (See?
 No effort!) to end a romantic liaison, depending on your situation and how many dates you've been on with the person you're rejecting.
-Feel free to implement any or all of these templates for your own use, you lazy bastard:
+Feel free to implement any or all of these templates for your own use:

-1. When the guy was nice but there’s zero sexual chemistry; 1 or 2 dates deep
+1. When the guy was nice but there’s zero chemistry; 1 or 2 dates deep

 2. When the guy was awful and rude and dismissive of Scandal; 1 date deep